meteor-space/template-controller/README.md

 });
 ```

-if you need to include more event data just pass down an object with named
+if you need to include more event data just pass an object with named
 properties:

 ```javascript